skalenetwork/mirage-manager/docs/Nodes.md

 ### deleteNodeByFoundation

+Deletes a node — restricted to the foundation

 ```solidity
 function deleteNodeByFoundation(NodeId nodeId) external
 ```

-Deletes a node — restricted to the foundation

-_Node must not be in the current or next committee_
+**dev:** _Node must not be in the current or next committee_

 #### Parameters